 I’ve been stretching twice as much as usual and while I’ve been noticing that I’ve not been as misshapen as I was, I am still in decent amounts of pain from stress-induced muscle tension.
 I’m finally able to release one of my hips on my own again by leaning forward in a straddle sit!
 (Normally, I can release both at the same time, but my muscles have been so tight that they haven’t budged.)

 With two chiropractic sessions, three massages, and countless stretching sessions under my belt in the past two weeks, it is only highlighting the importance of using stretching as a way to manage stress release and preventative maintenance.
-Without it, it has cost me a couple hundred Canadian dollars to try to rectify the problem.
+Without it, it has cost me a couple of hundred Canadian dollars to try to rectify the problem.

 In hindsight, I wish that I had stretched, even just for 5 minutes, during those days of high stress.
 I have yet to walk away from a stretching session where I haven’t felt better than before I started.
 Every bit of exercise acts as a mental and physical reset, which helps to prevent stress from building up to unbearable levels.

 In a weird sort of way, I knew that not stretching was going to hurt me, those past weeks.
 It was a convoluted thought process of knowing that stretching would help me to relieve both physical and mental stress, but it was also the concern of invalidating my own suffering by recovering that I didn’t want to experience.
 It is not logical but can be a common issue when someone is experiencing strong, negative feelings.

 If you can learn anything from my experience, know that when life is at its worst is when you need to take care of yourself the most.

 A pandan latte from DOSC in Edmonton, getting out of the house to break the downward mental spiral.